Learning to Concentrate: Multi-tracer Forecasts on Local Primordial Non-Gaussianity with Machine-Learned Bias: expressions

 Again, we see that in the sample variance limit the Fisher information is equivalent, but outside of the case where $X_{2}\to 0$ the exact values of $\bphi$ in each sample can drive the ratio above or below one (e.g. in the latter case if the values of $b_{\phi,1}, b_{\phi,2}$ have different signs).

 We now make a few brief comments about these expressions, which may be useful for the interested reader of the main text.
-We note that even in the sample variance limit, it is clearly possible to have three tracers be less informative than two tracers - as this can occur when $(b_{\phi,2}-b_{\phi,3})^2 < (b_{\phi,1}-b_{\phi,2})^2$.
-To be consistent with the notation of Ref.~\cite{UrosMulti} we have taken the two-tracer case to have LPNG biases $b_{\phi,1}$ and $b_{\phi,2}$, so care should be taken to interperet these expressions appropriately (and not to simply associate $b_{\phi,1}$ with $b_{\phi}^{-}$ or $b_{\phi,3}$ with $b_{\phi}^{+}$).
+To be consistent with the notation of Ref.~\cite{UrosMulti} we have taken the two-tracer case to have LPNG biases $b_{\phi,1}$ and $b_{\phi,2}$, so care should be taken to interpret these expressions appropriately (and not to simply associate $b_{\phi,1}$ with $b_{\phi}^{-}$ or $b_{\phi,3}$ with $b_{\phi}^{+}$).
 In Section~\ref{subsec:fisher_results}, for future surveys we considered a symmetric $\Delta p$ for the upper and lower tertiles, though in general this will not be the case.
-Eqn.~\ref{eqn:fish_info_23_rat} also indicates that the exact departure from this symmetry may affect whether a 2-tracer of 3-tracer forecast is desirable.
+Eqn.~\ref{eqn:fish_info_23_rat_1} also indicates that the exact departure from this symmetry may affect whether a 2-tracer of 3-tracer forecast is desirable.
 We also note that, in general, both the linear bias $b$ of the sample and the number density $\bar{n}$ will spoil these statements as we leave the sample variance limit and $b$ changes over the splits.